Johann Friedrich Karl von Ostein: Early life

+Franz Georg von Schönborn, the Elector and Archbishop of Trier who was also Prince-Bishop of Worms and Prince-Provost of Ellwangen.

+Career

-He was a relative of Lothar Franz von Schönborn, a prior Archbishop-Elector of Mainz.
-On 22 April 1743 he was selected as a compromise candidate for Archbishop.
+On 22 April 1743, he was selected as a compromise candidate for Archbishop.
 His rule was overshadowed by the War of the Austrian Succession, Seven Years' War and subsequent peace treaty.
 Having supported the losing side in the Seven Years' War, the cost of reparations bankrupted Mainz.

 A new mansion, Osteiner Hof was built along the Diethmarkt, now Schillerplatz, as his principal residence.
 The town experienced at Osteins time big changes.
 The electoral palace was largely completed in 1752.

 In addition, the new buildings of St. Peter's and the Jesuit church were built, as well as the Bassenheimer Hof on Diethmarkt.

+Personal life

 Johann Friedrich Karl died on 4 June 1763 and was buried in Mainz Cathedral.